Ada Evans: Later life

-In 1909, Evans and her brother moved to the town of Bowral in the New South Wales Southern Highlands, where they bought a six hectare farming property called Kurkulla, where she died, aged 75, in 1947.
+In 1909, Evans and her brother, William Robert Evans (1864–1944), moved to the town of Bowral in the New South Wales Southern Highlands, where they bought a six hectare farming property called Kurkulla.

+Death

+She died at her Bowral residence on 27 December 1947, aged 75.
 She was cremated in Sydney.

+Legacy

 Ada Evans Chambers

 In 1998, Sydney barrister Michael Maxwell opened a new barristers chambers in downtown Sydney NSW, named in honour of Ada Evans.
 The chambers was officially opened on 20 November 1998 by the Honourable Justice Mary Gaudron of the High Court of Australia.
 The opening was attended by Katherine Morgan (née Evans), solicitor who was admitted in 1989.
 She is the first relative of Ada Evans to become a lawyer and is Ada's cousin's great granddaughter.
 Mrs Morgan presented the Chambers with a copy of Ada Evans' graduation photograph from the University of Sydney.

 Ada Evans Chambers continues to operate today with a membership of 30 barristers with founding member Michael Maxwell still on the floor.